markusReinert/ExtremeSurgeAnalysis/README.md

 https://psl.noaa.gov/gcos_wgsp/Timeseries/, as explained in [tools_climate.py](tools_climate.py).

-Given the datasets, the main results of the manuscript can be reproduced with the scripts for [Method 1](Method_1_sliding_window_analysis.py), [Method 2](Method_2_monthly_analysis.py), and [different stations](Result_winter_shift_in_different_stations.py).
+Given the datasets, the main results of the paper can be reproduced with the scripts for [Method 1](Method_1_sliding_window_analysis.py), [Method 2](Method_2_monthly_analysis.py), and [different stations](Result_winter_shift_in_different_stations.py).